 This means that the name of the element specifies the value-type while the value(s) is/are hold in one or several element(s) <value/>.
 A list is signified by the suffix “_list”.
 All elements own the attribute key.

-Often the <custom_attributes/> element has an owner and is needed for a special purpose.
+Often, the <custom_attributes/> element has an owner and is needed for a special purpose.
 For example, Mr. Brown needs for one and the same joint element an integer valued attribute named “priority” which should take on different values for two different applications “Fatigue” (1) and “Statics” (22).
 This can be specified in a <custom_attributes_list/> as follows:

 Example